Transform last night’s leftovers into another fantastic meal with these lip-smacking leftover pulled pork recipes!

 Forming the dough is just a matter of beating ingredients in a bowl, then steaming it with the pulled pork filling.
 It only takes 20 minutes.
 So easy!

-These pulled pork barbecue empanadas will surely knock your socks off!
+These pulled pork barbecue empanadas will knock your socks off!

-Pulled pork is already flavorful enough, but when you add more barbecue sauce, cheese, and aji sauce to it, it makes the most wonderful-tasting empanada filling.
+Pulled pork is already flavorful enough, but when you add cheese and aji sauce, it makes the most wonderful-tasting empanada filling.

 The combination of flavors is pure perfection.